What is Cogent Christianity?

 - An orthodox understanding of the deity of Christ as wholly God and wholly man.

-- A firm belief in the substitutionary atonement of Christ on the cross, as well as His burial, and resurrection on the third day.
+- A firm belief in the substitutionary atonement of Christ through His death on the cross, as well as His burial, and His resurrection on the third day.

 - A firm belief in the inspiration, inerrancy, and sufficiency of the Holy Scriptures.